 611. Current Issues in Accounting (5).
 Pr., 15 hours in accounting.
 A critical examination of the current issues in financial accounting and reporting and how the SEC, AICPA, AAA, and other authoritative accounting groups view these issues.

 650. Accounting Seminar (1-5).
-Pr., Graduate Standing or Consent of Instructor.
+Pr., Graduate standing or permission of instructor.